jedahan/geometry/options.md

 # Customization Options

-Configuring Geometry is just a matter of setting some variables **before** sourcing the theme itself.
+Configuring Geometry is just a matter of setting some variables.
 Below, you'll find a list of all possible options that you can set that will override Geometry appearance and functionality.

 ### `geometry_docker_machine.zsh`